Markets Are Already Volatile. A Long Shutdown Could Make It Worse.

 By Sharon Nunn

-WASHINGTON -- A short government shutdown will likely have little impact on the overall U.S. economy, but a protracted budget fight during a time of heightened market volatility could worsen an already murky outlook.
+WASHINGTON -- A short government shutdown would likely have little impact on the overall U.S. economy, but a protracted budget fight during a time of heightened stock market volatility could worsen an already murky outlook, economists say.

-The partial U.S. government closure entered its fifth day Wednesday as President Trump and Congress remained at an impasse over his demand for more funding for a border wall, leaving 800,000 workers furloughed or working without pay.
+The partial U.S. government closure entered its sixth day Thursday as President Trump and Congress remained at an impasse over his demand for more funding for a border wall, leaving 800,000 federal workers furloughed or working without pay.

 The initial economic effects are likely negligible, despite the hardships for individual employees, because the shutdown initially fell on two weekend days and two federal holidays and affected about a quarter of government offices.